NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

     Find-Package elmah
     ```

-1. Use the `Install-Package` command to install the package.
+1. Once you find the name, use the `Install-Package` command to install the package.
 For example, to install the `Elmah.MVC` package, enter:

     ```powershell
     Install-Package Elmah.MVC